 In accordance with historical visitation rates and recent outdoor recreation trends documented in the 2012 TORP, camping in both highly developed and primitive settings has declined significantly in Texas since 2000.
 NSRE surveys documented that in the period 2006-2009 only 21.9% of Texans participated in developed camping and only 9.7% participated in primitive camping.
 These percentages are down significantly from surveys conducted in 2000-2001.
 As noted in Chapter 2, visitation rates for some of the Class A parks at Canyon Lake is growing, while at others it is steady or decreasing.
-Facilities provided are sufficient in some parks, while at others demand exceeds available resources.
-USACE intends to continue to operate the Class A campgrounds and day use areas by maintaining and improving existing facilities.
+Facilities provided are sufficient in some parks, while at others demand exceeds available resources during peak use periods.
+USACE intends to continue to operate the Class A campgrounds and day use areas by maintaining and improving existing facilities, but has no long range plans to add additional campsites.
 In response to trends documented in the TORP, USACE will endeavor to improve access to some swim beaches and to develop hiking and biking trails in or adjacent to some park areas as funding permits.
 USACE encourages partnerships with agencies who lease and manage parks to respond to increasing demands and build on the current quality of USACE parks for present and future visitors.

-Potter's Creek Park: Located on the northwest side of Canyon Lake, this 303 acre fee-based camping park includes 132 modern RV sites, seven screened shelters, ten designated tent camping sites and five family sites.
+Potter's Creek Park: : Located on the northwest side of Canyon Lake, this 303 acre fee-based camping park includes 132 modern RV sites, seven screened shelters, ten designated tent camping sites and five family sites.
 Park amenities include one large pavilion, five shower houses with restrooms, a large beach, and boat ramps.
 A fishing dock is located at the outside boat ramp, but has been damaged by flooding in 2015 and 2016.
 Repairs are pending as of 2017.
 Parts of the park are open all year, with closures based on utilization.
 Some sections are closed in the fall and winter in response to decreased use and to better manage wildlife.
+According to 2014 data from the National Recreation Reservation System, the campsites in Potters Creek Park have a utilization rate of approximately 50 percent, which is considered moderately high compared to the national USACE average of approximately 29 percent.
+The utilization rate indicates the percent of days a campsite is occupied compared to the total number of days the site is available for use in any given year.
+At Potters Creek Park, as at most USACE parks, most of this use occurs on weekends and holidays during the peak recreation season of April thru September.

-Canyon Park: Open from 8 a.m. to 10 p.m. daily April - September, this 485-acre fee-based park offers tent camping opportunities as well as a beach where day use is allowed.
+Canyon Park: Open from 8 a.m. to 10 p.m. daily April - September, this 485acre fee-based park offers tent camping opportunities as well as a beach where day use is allowed.
 The park offers a primitive campground with 155 campsites, two overnight shelters, one day use shelter, a boat ramp and courtesy dock, vault toilets, water fountains and over 8 miles of hiking and biking trails.
 The park does not include shower facilities, and a number of additional campsites have been abandoned and closed.
+The swim beach, locally known as Canyon Beach Park, is located on the east side of Canyon Park near the park entrance.
+This day use only area is open from April through September.
+Within this area are picnic tables, closable grills, vault toilets, and a water fountain.
+A fee is assessed for use of this facility.